Vote Christopher Hoyt For State Senate From Rutland County! :)

 that saves the average person money each year.
 I know

-too many farmers in town that—even with Current
+too many farmers that—even with Current Use—end up

-year.
-Who can afford that?
-It’s obviously a very complex
+can afford that?
+It’s obviously a very complex issue, but

-issue, but one that must have a solution that can improve
+one that must have a solution that can improve upon the

 So far, I have thought of one small tweak that could help